edgedb/edgedb/docs/datamodel/access_policies.rst

 Object types can contain security policies that restrict the set of objects that can be selected, inserted, updated, or deleted by a particular query.
-This is known as *object-level security*.
+This is known as *object-level security* and it is similar in function to SQL's row-level security.

 Let's start with a simple schema without any access policies.